nvaccess/nvda/user_docs/en/userGuide.md

 |Notify |Notify when updates are available to add-ons within the same channel |
 |Disabled |Do not automatically check for updates to add-ons |

+##### Metadata Mirror {#AddonStoreMetadataMirror}

+This option allows you to specify an alternative URL to download add-on metadata from.
+This may be of use in locations where access to the NV Access Add-on Store server is slow.

+Leave this blank to use the default NV Access Add-on Store server.

 #### Windows OCR Settings {#Win10OcrSettings}

 The settings in this category allow you to configure [Windows OCR](#Win10Ocr).